 - Is the neighborhood that the community is located in safe and quiet?

-- Does the community offer transportation for doctors and local shopping, or is there easy access to public transportation?
+- Does the facility offer transportation for doctors and local shopping, or is there easy access to public transportation?

 - How well kept are the grounds of the community?
 Is there plenty of safe, well lit places to take a stroll or get some fresh air?

-- How is the general appearance of the community?
+- How is the general appearance of the facility?
 Is it clean, and is there obvious attention paid to housekeeping and maintenance?

 - What are the common areas like?
 Do they feel welcoming, engaging and comfortable for residents to relax and socialize?